 Earlier this year, our Invasive Species Program strategically released black-margined loosestrife beetles and loosestrife root weevils at a site infested with purple loosestrife.
 The beetles and weevils are natural predators of purple loosestrife and also come from Europe and Asia.
 In its native habitat, the bugs control purple loosestrife by using it as a primary food source.

 The beetles and their larvae reduce the plant’s ability to photosynthesize and reproduce by eating its leaves and flowers.
 The weevils attack purple loosestrife from underground.
 These insects and their larvae feed on the plant’s roots, which depletes its energy stores and can eventually kill it.
 Before using them as a biological control here in North America, the insects are carefully tested to ensure native plants aren’t harmed during the process.

 Oftentimes, larger flying creatures are needed to control pests.

-Birds of prey, also called raptors, are strategically flown to act as living scarecrows across many types of landscapes.
+Birds of prey can act as living scarecrows across many types of landscapes.
 Unlike insect controls that feed on and kill weeds, releasing trained raptors represents a non-lethal solution to problem species.

 In rural areas, high-value crops such as blueberries, cherries, and grapevines are frequently targeted by starlings, cedar waxwings, and blackbirds who enjoy these foods as much as people do.
 Falcons vigilantly guard properties to scare away small birds and prevent them from eating the ripening fruit.
 Peregrines and gyrfalcons are commonly used for these jobs, but prairie falcons and lanner falcons may also be deployed.